JStein92/HairSalon/Readme.md

 | Update specific client name | TestClientUpdated | TestClientList with updated name |
 | Delete specific client name | TestClientDeleted  | ClientList without TestClientDeleted|
 | Search by Stylist name | TestStylistName | TestStylist |

+### _Content_ ###

+Index.cshtml:

+ - Splash page - view stylists, add a new stylists, view all clients, and remove stylists

+ClientDetails.cshtml
+- View client details

+ClientForm.cshtml
+- Submit a new client

+ClientsAll.cshtml
+- View all clients

+StylistDetails.cshtml
+- View stylist details, including their clients

+StylistForm.cshtml
+- Submit a new stylist

+Other:
+- Client.cs
+  - Model for client class
+- HomeController.cs
+  - Getting and Posting routes
+- Layout.cshtml
+  - CSS layout and script importing
+- Styles.css
+  - CSS management

+### _How to use_ ###

+1. Download project from GitHub: https://github.com/JStein92/HairSalon
+2. Run HTML in preferred browser
+3. Follow instructions on page
+  - Create a new stylist and use an image from WWWRoot folder (supplied)
+  - Create clients for the stylists